agiledev-students-spring2025/4-final-hydroforest/README.md

 Our team follows an **Agile approach**, focusing on building core functionality first and iterating over time to ensure an engaging and polished product by the semester’s end.

 ## How to Contribute
-Interested in contributing?
+If you are interested in contributing?
 Check out our [CONTRIBUTING.md](https://github.com/agiledev-students-spring2025/4-final-hydroforest/blob/master/CONTRIBUTING.md) for guidelines on how to get involved.

+Thank you!